![]() |

 With PlanarView™, straight lines in the scene appear straight

-in the image, and not curved as in SingleView™.
+in the image, rather than curved as in SingleView™.

 However, PlanarView™ is practical only when the